pretorh/lfs-notes/steps/1-temp-system.md

 ### bin utils and gcc - pass 2

+These should also be installed using `DESTDIR=$LFS` when running as lfs user

 - Bin Utils (pass 2)
     - patch: outdated libtool
     - post install: remove libtool archive files